zostay/periodic-s3-sync/README.md

   is `STARTUP+PERIODIC`.
 * `SYNC_PARAMS` - Any additional parameters you want to pass to the AWS CLI S3 sync command.
+* `CHMOD_MODE` - If set and `SYNC_TO` is a local path, this will be passed as the mode to set on all files and directories recursively after sync.
+* `CHOWN_OWNER` - If set and `SYNC_TO` is a local path, this user will be given ownership of all the files after sync is complete.

 ## IAM Key Pair Authentication